Q: Do you do piercings?

 A: Yes, of course!
 We are fortunate enough to have loyal clients all over the world, who travel to get tattooed here.
 Please e-mail us through the Contact section for more information.

-Q: What is a deposit?
+Q: What is a deposit, and how much is it?

 Q: I booked an appointment.
 When can I see my drawing?